 Important Considerations for Women

-To ensure safety and efficacy, women interested in incorporating shilajit into their wellness routine should adhere to the following:
+To help ensure safety and efficacy, consider the following:

-Choose Purified Shilajit Only: Never consume raw or unprocessed shilajit.
-It must be traditionally purified (a process called Shodhana) to remove heavy metals (like lead and mercury), fungus, and other contaminants.
-Always purchase from a reputable brand with third-party testing for purity.
+Choose Purified Shilajit Only: Never consume raw or unprocessed Shilajit.
+It should be traditionally purified (Shodhana) to remove heavy metals (e.g., lead, mercury), fungi, and other contaminants.
+Buy from reputable brands with third-party purity testing.

-Consult a Healthcare Provider: If you are pregnant, breastfeeding, or have existing medical conditions (especially hormone-sensitive conditions, a history of hemochromatosis, or issues with iron overload), consult your doctor before starting supplementation.
+Consult a Healthcare Provider: If you are pregnant, breastfeeding, or have medical conditions (especially hormone-sensitive conditions, a history of hemochromatosis, or issues with iron overload), consult your clinician before starting supplementation.

-Dosage: Clinical studies often use dosages between 250 mg and 500 mg per day of purified extract.
+Dosage: Clinical protocols commonly use 250–500 mg per day of purified extract.
 It is typically dissolved in warm water or milk.
-Start with a small dose and follow the product's guidelines or a practitioner's recommendation.
+Start low and follow product guidance or a practitioner’s recommendation.